jdodinos/jdodinos/README.md

-Full Stack Senior Drupal Developer.
-Durante este tiempo como profesional, estoy agradecido por poder administrar varios sitios web y contribuir al desarrollo de las empresas donde he trabajado, igualmente agradecido por los conocimientos y experiencia que he obtenido a lo largo de este tiempo.
+Full Stack senior Drupal Developer.
+During this time as a professional, I am grateful to be able to manage several websites and contribute to the development of the companies where I have worked, equally grateful for the Knowledge and experience that I have obtained along this path.

-Tengo conocimientos en Drupal 7, Drupal 8, Drupal 9, PHP, MySQL, Linux, Nginx, Javascript, Jquery, CSS, Bootstrap, SASS, Git, Docker, Lando, Webpack and Vagrant.
-También, tengo conocimiento en creación de módulos y temas en Drupal 7, D8 y D9 con los estándares de Drupal.
+I have knowledge in Drupal 9, Drupal 8, Drupal 7, PHP, MySQL, DevOps, Linux, Nginx, Javascript, Jquery, CSS, Bootstrap, SASS, Git, Docker and Vagrant.
+I know how to create custom modules and themes in Drupal 9, Drupal 8 and Drupal 7 with the Drupal Standards.

-Bits americas - Servicios Kalley y Servicios TCL Drupal 8
+Bits americas - Servicios Kalley and Servicios TCL (Drupal 8)
-- Desarrollo back del multisite para servicios de la empresa.
+- Backend development of the multisite for company services.
-- Conexion a servicios web al CRM de la empresa. https://www.serviciokalley.com/ https://www.serviciotcl.com.co/
+- Connection to web services to the company's CRM. https://www.serviciokalley.com/ https://www.serviciotcl.com.co/

-Bits americas - NIU Colombia Drupal 8
+Bits americas - NIU Colombia (Drupal 8)
-- Desarrollo back del sitio web para version electrica de motocicletas.
+- Backend development of the website for electric version of motorcycles.
-- Conexion a servicios web al CRM de la empresa.
+- Connection to web services to the company's CRM.
-- Traer datos de las estadisticas del sitio web principal de NIU https://www.niu.com/en https://www.niucolombia.com/
+- Fetch statistics data from NIU main website https://www.niu.com/en with javascript https://www.niucolombia.com/

-Bits americas - Corbeta Textiles Drupal 8
+Bits americas - Corbeta Textiles (Drupal 8 - Angular)
-- Desarrollo back de sitio desacoplado con Angular en frontend.
+- Decoupled site backend development with Angular in frontend.
-- Conexion a servicios web al CRM de la empresa. https://www.corbetatextiles.com.co/
+- Connection to web services to the company's CRM. https://www.corbetatextiles.com.co/

-Bits americas - Kalley Movil Drupal 8
+Bits americas - Kalley Movil (Drupal 8)
-- Desarrollo back del sitio web
+- Backend development of the website.
-- Conexion a servicios web al CRM de la empresa.
+- Connection to web services to the company's CRM.
-- Conexion a servicios web de empresa SUMA en España para procesos de recarga. https://www.kalleymovil.com.co/
+- Connection to SUMA company web services in Spain for recharge processes. https://www.kalleymovil.com.co/

-Bits americas - Bellhelmets, Spartan Helmets y Xsports Drupal 8
+Bits americas - Bellhelmets, Spartan Helmets y Xsports (Drupal 8)
-- Desarrollo back y front del sitio web para productos de cascos
+- Backend and frontent development of the website.
-- Simulador de credito
+- Credit simulator
-- Conexion a servicios web al CRM de la empresa. https://www.xsportshelmets.com/ https://www.myspartanhelmets.com/ https://www.bellhelmets.com.co/
+- Connection to web services to the company's CRM. https://www.xsportshelmets.com/ https://www.myspartanhelmets.com/ https://www.bellhelmets.com.co/